wp-plugins/ewww-image-optimizer/readme.txt

 Because EWWW Image Optimizer uses lossless optimization techniques, your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.
 The one small exception to this is GIF animations.
 While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.

-The EWWW Image Optimizer plugin is based heavily on the CW Image Optimizer plugin, which in turn is based upon the WP Smush.it plugin.
-Unlike the WP Smush.it plugin, your files won’t be uploaded to a third party.
-Your files are optimized using the Linux [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
+Images are optimized using the Linux [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
+For PNG files, either optipng or pngout can be used.
+If you want the best optimization, install both, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.

-The primary reason for creating this plugin was that CW Image Optimizer uses littleutils.
-While littleutils is a fine piece of software, it does not do any of the optimization work itself, but simply calls upon other utilities with pre-configured options.
-The result is that you need to have these other utilities already installed to build/compile the binaries for littleutils.
-In contrast, EWWW Image Optimizer calls the optimization utilities directly (which may also allow us to offer more flexibility in the future).
-This is better suited to shared hosting situations where these utilities may already be installed.
+EWWW Image Optimizer calls optimization utilities directly which is better suited to shared hosting situations where these utilities may already be installed.
 The programs we use (jpegtran, optipng, pngout, and gifsicle) generally have very minimal dependencies (pngout has none), so all you will need is a hosting account with shell access, and build utilities installed.
 You can then tell EWWW Image Optimizer where you compiled these utilities.
 I use Bluehost, which meets these requirements, and Dreamhost is another suitable alternative.
 There are likely others out there that I am not aware of.

-**Why use EWWW Image Optimizer (some of the same reasons for using CW Image Optimizer)?**
+**Why use EWWW Image Optimizer?**

 1. **Your pages will load faster.** Smaller image sizes means faster page loads.
 This will make your visitors happy, and can increase ad revenue.
 1. **Faster backups.** Smaller image sizes also means faster backups.
 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Super fast.** Because it runs on your own server, you don’t have to wait for a third party service to receive, process, and return your images.
 You can optimize hundreds of images in just a few minutes.
 Png files take the longest, but you can adjust the settings for your situation.
+1. **Better PNG optimization using pngout and optipng in conjunction.
 1. **Root access not needed** Because the paths are configurable via the settings page, and the programs we use have minimal dependencies, you can compile the utilities (if they aren't already installed) and tell the plugin where they are located.

 = NextGEN Integration =